radhe-raman-tiwari/Rice-crop-Insects-and-Weed-Detection-using-faster-R-CNN/models/research/object_detection/README.md

 TensorFlow-GPU allows your PC to use the video card to provide extra processing power while training, so it will be used for this project.
 In my experience, using TensorFlow-GPU instead of regular TensorFlow reduces training time by a factor of about 8 (3 hours to train instead of 24 hours).
 Regular TensorFlow can also be used for this project, but it will take longer.
 If you use regular TensorFlow, you do not need to install CUDA and cuDNN in Step 1.
 I used TensorFlow-GPU v1.5 while doing this project, but it will likely work for future versions of TensorFlow.

-# To Use This Implemented Project by Doing these Steps :
+# Use This Implemented Project by Doing these Steps :

 ### 1. Install TensorFlow-GPU 1.5 (skip this step if TensorFlow-GPU 1.5 is already installed)
 Install TensorFlow-GPU by following the instructions in [this YouTube Video by Mark Jay](https://www.youtube.com/watch?v=RplXYjxgZbw).